lizhengnss/POSGO/Readme.md

 The source code is released under GPLv3 license.

 We are still working on improving the code reliability and fix potential bugs.
 For any technical issues, please contact Zhen Li (sdkjlizhen@foxmail.com) or open an issue at this repository.

+## 6 Update plan
+We plan to update the multi-frequency precise point positioning with ambiguity resolution (PPP-AR) in the latter half of this year or early next year.